ltb-project/white-pages/docs/mapmenu.rst

 Filter
 -------

 Map page uses the default LDAP user filter.
-But you can override it, for example to display entries that have the jpegPhoto attribute :
+But you can override it, for example to display entries that have the jpegPhoto attribute:

 .. code-block:: php